legendu-net/blog/en/content/2015/06/map-keys-in-linux/map-keys-in-linux.markdown

 It is suggested that you turn off the mapping on the Linux host when you work in a VM or a remote desktop.

-### Keyboard Configuration
+## Keyboard Configuration

-Keyboard in configured in by the file `/etc/default/keyboard` on Linux.
+Keyboard is configured by the file `/etc/default/keyboard` on Linux.
 For example,
 you can find the line that starts with `XKBOPTIONS`, and add `ctrl:nocaps` to make Caps Lock an additional Control key